Syn Sophia: Unreleased games

 A version of WWF No Mercy for the Game Boy Color was in the works and planned for release alongside the Nintendo 64 version.
 The game was originally planned to utilize the Nintendo 64 Transfer Pak accessory to unlock special content in each version of the game.
 This feature was later scrapped, however, with the extra content in each version instead being unlocked via gameplay.
 After further developmental woes, the game was shifted to Natsume, developers of the previous WWF game for Game Boy Color, before finally being canceled in late December 2000.
 Screenshots of this game at one point existed, but the websites which had them up were forced to remove them following the game's cancellation.

-A sequel to WWF No Mercy was in the early stages of development when it was shelved in early 2001 as Nintendo began to phase out the Nintendo 64 console.
-However, Sanders Keel, producer of various AKI wrestling titles, mentioned in a podcast with Pro Wrestling X producer Dave Wishnowski that the AKI-THQ relationship had deteriorated when AKI requested to no longer develop for the Nintendo systems following the release of the Nintendo 64, proving the No Mercy sequel as a rumor.
+A sequel to WWF No Mercy was rumored to have been planned.
+However, Sanders Keel, producer of various AKI wrestling titles, confirmed in an interview that this rumor was false.

 A sequel to Electronic Arts' WCW Mayhem titled WCW 2000 and later, WCW Mayhem 2 was going to be developed by AKI and was planned for a PlayStation 2 release.
 There were even some screenshots featured in Issue #33 (May 2000) of the Official PlayStation Magazine.
 However, it was also shelved in 2001 after the World Wrestling Federation purchased World Championship Wrestling.
 The engine of this game would later be recycled for Def Jam Vendetta.

 A puzzle video game spinoff of the Dreamcast game Animastar, titled Animastar Puzzle, was announced in early 2000 but was later cancelled, presumably due to the sudden demise of the Dreamcast console.

 Mikke! was an action game announced for the Nintendo DS console in early 2008.
 It was later cancelled for unknown reasons.

 In 2019, Game Informer journalist Imran Khan reported on numerous games that were cancelled mid-development for the Nintendo 3DS due to the commercial failure of Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey.
 Among those named was an entry into the Style Savvy series.